snafis/TIL/11-tweet-deduplication/README.md

 Tweet Deduplication
 ---

-Welcome to the eleventh blog of [52 Technologies in 2016](https://github.com/shekhargulati/52-technologies-in-2016)  blog series.
+Welcome to the eleventh blog of [TIL](https://github.com/snafis/TIL)  blog series.
 This week I decided to write a tweet deduplication library.
 The library will give you a stream of deduplicated tweets.
 The definition of duplicates can vary depending on the application.
 For my usecase, any tweet which has same text or talks about same URL is a duplicate.

 `tweet-deduplication` library provides deduplication functionality over tweets.
-It uses [rx-tweet-stream](https://github.com/shekhargulati/rx-tweet-stream) to get a RxJava Observable over a twitter status stream. `rx-tweet-stream` wraps Twitter4J Streaming API to provide an Observable of tweets. `tweet-deduplication` API uses JDK 8, RxJava, and Twitter4J.
+It uses [rx-tweet-stream](https://github.com/snafis/rx-tweet-stream) to get a RxJava Observable over a twitter status stream. `rx-tweet-stream` wraps Twitter4J Streaming API to provide an Observable of tweets. `tweet-deduplication` API uses JDK 8, RxJava, and Twitter4J.

 The definition of duplicate depends on the application.
 The default implementation assumes a tweet to be a duplicate if it is talking about same URL or if it has same text.
 URLs are normalized using the normalizations described in [RFC 3986](https://tools.ietf.org/html/rfc3986).
 This allows us to determine if two syntactically different URLs are equivalent for example `https://www.github.com/?` is same as `https://github.com`.
-URL , I will use [urlcleaner](https://github.com/shekhargulati/urlcleaner) library that I have written over the weekend as well.
+URL , I will use [urlcleaner](https://github.com/snafis/urlcleaner) library that I have written over the weekend as well.

 Text comparison is done using SHA1 hash.
 Two tweets are considered same if their SHA1 hashes are same.

 ## Github repository

-The code for `tweet-deduplication` is available on github: [tweet-deduplication](https://github.com/shekhargulati/tweet-deduplication).
+The code for `tweet-deduplication` is available on github: [tweet-deduplication](https://github.com/snafis/tweet-deduplication).

 Getting Started